dguzenko/newdocs/docs/zoomailing.md

 1. In the newsletter content editor place the cursor where you want the ZOO Items to be rendered.
 2. Click the *Tags* button in the top bar.

-IMAGE HERE

-3.From the insert lightbox menu, select ZOO.
+3. From the insert lightbox menu, select ZOO.

-IMAGE HERE

-4.Select the ZOO Application from which you would like to select the Items.
+4. Select the ZOO Application from which you would like to select the Items.

-IMAGE HERE

-5.Select the Item or Categories to include.
+5. Select the Item or Categories to include.
 Please review the [AcyMailing ZOO Tag](#layouts) doc for more information on the content including features.
-6.Click the *Insert the tag* button.
+6. Click the *Insert the tag* button.

-IMAGE HERE

 Your newsletter should now include the appropriate tag to include your ZOO content.

+**Note:** Please be aware that *Replace Tags* option doesn't work for ZOO mailing User related content.
+It is not possible to replace tags while editing as there is no user defined, user is available only when sending.

 ### Done!